asherk7/NFL-Record-Predictor/README.md

 * Will learn how to implement Bootstrap and Jinja templates

 ## Productionization
-* The website is being deployed using Heroku
+* The website is going to be deployed using Heroku

 ## Creator
 * Created this project [myself](https://github.com/asherk7) using previous knowledge and tutorials of the basics, and built upon that foundation to complete the final product